elsie-dev/se-unlocked/Transcripts/EP_38_Michael_Feather.md

 **Michaela:**: [00:44:07] That's true.
 Yeah.
 I, this really resonates a lot with me.
-So maybe the last question that I want to ask you, and it's a little bit connected to the Twitter.
-Things is about testing.
+So maybe the last question that I want to ask you, and it's a little bit connected to the Twitter thing is about testing.
 So I made a study, actually.
 I think it's.
 I dunno how many years ago?
 A couple of years, eight years, 10 years, 10 years time flies.
 And I was looking at unit tests versus integration tests and system tests.
 And